David Bromstad knows good art when he sees it.

 Tattoos are a beautiful, brilliant way of expressing yourself.
 I’m a blank canvas that needs to be filled!

-I literally stay up at night thinking and researching about what I can do next, what area I can have tattooed that’s interesting, different and fun.
-It’s a creative outlet, and Cortni knows how to make it all happen.
+I literally stay up at night thinking and researching what I can do next, what area I can have tattooed that’s interesting, different, and fun.
+It’s a creative outlet.

 Tattoos have been on David’s mind since he was 16, but he grew up in a conservative, Christian family in the Midwest where they weren’t exactly part of the culture.

-My parents were like, ‘If you get a tattoo, no more funding for you.’
-But as a teenager, that just makes you want it more.
+My parents said, ‘If you get a tattoo, no more funding for you.’
+But as a teenager, that makes you want it more.
 So I got a dragonfly tattoo right after college.
 My sister and I started a design company called Dragonfly Designs, so it meant a lot to me.

 And once he moved to Orlando, David turned to H&H to continue his tattoo legacy.

 David doesn’t have a specific style of tattoo he gravitates toward.
-He gets something different every time he pays us a visit.
-And eventually he’d like to have 40 percent of his body covered.
+He gets something different every time he visits us.
+And eventually, he’d like to have 40 percent of his body covered.

-Each of David’s tattoos has a significance, but they also have a sense of humor.
+Each of David’s tattoos has significance, but they also have a sense of humor.

-I was out of a job, everything I worked for was done.
-Probably a week before I was going to lose my house and declare bankruptcy, I met an interior designer at the gym.
+I was out of a job; everything I worked for was done.
+A week before losing my house and declaring bankruptcy, I met an interior designer at the gym.
 He needed paintings done for one of his client’s homes and asked to see my portfolio.
-He gave me a $2,000 budget to do this kid’s room and it turned into an unlikely, super fun project for me.
+He gave me a $2,000 budget to do this kid’s room, and it turned into an unlikely, super-fun project for me.

 David seized the opportunity, creating dozens of fantastical kids’ rooms over the next few years.
 That’s when his friend told him about the HGTV Design Star competition and encouraged him to enter.